 Important note: The following information is provided on an unofficial basis for the sole purpose of assistance.
+For travel arranements into and out of Montreal, we recommend you contact our preferred service provider for travel, hotel, and tourism information.
 The conference organizers cannot be held responsible for any change in the data.
 It is the sole responsibility of the participant to ultimately validate this information with official sources, some of which are indicated in this document.

 In this page:

 - Countries and territories whose citizens need a visa to travel to Canada

 - Countries and territories whose citizens need an eTA to travel to Canada

 - Determine your eligibility – What you need to visit Canada as a tourist